-How to use Instagram DM for business: 4 ways to boost revenue
+How to use Instagram DM for business and boost revenue

 For most people, using Instagram for private conversations is nothing new.
 If you're anything like me, you're probably sliding into somebody's Instagram DMs regularly.
 Whether it's to respond to your best friend's story or to message your favorite brand.